Summary:

 Estimated value conclusion and sources of information.

-Provide income stream for income property, if it exists, with rent roll and financial statement
+Provide an income stream for the income property, if applicable, using the rent roll and financial statement.

-Availability of cash flow from borrower and property to make monthly payments
+Availability of cash flow from the Borrower and the property to make monthly payments

 Potential exit strategies: sale, refinance

-Any noted strengths and weaknesses of the borrower or collateral property.
-Withheld and overlooked facts delay the process and may negatively affect the loan request.
+Any noted strengths and weaknesses of the Borrower or collateral property.
+Withheld and overlooked facts can delay the process and hurt the loan request.